In Search of the Novel: Workshops

 Upon completion of this workshop lesson, teachers will be able to:

-- Help students go beyond the standard answer to the question (Novels come from experience and imagination to explore how experience and reflecting upon experience give birth to a novel.
+- Help students go beyond the standard answer to the question—that novels come from experience and imagination—to explore how experience and reflecting upon experience give birth to a novel.